Live TV Streaming Services: Tech Specs

 On Demand Reliability

 Most of the services have stereo sound on their streaming channels.
-DIRECTV NOW has added Dolby Digital 5.1 on many live channels and DVR recording on select devices like Apple TV 4K and Fire TV.
+AT&T TV NOW has added Dolby Digital 5.1 on many live channels and DVR recording on select devices like Apple TV 4K and Fire TV.

 One of the annoying aspects of streaming video—especially for live events—is that it lags behind cable and satellite TV.
 Nothing is worse than watching a sports event and hearing your neighbors scream when your favorite team scores a touchdown—before you even know what happened.